LearnWeb3DAO/Defi-Exchange/README.md

          - my-app
   ```

-- To create this `my-app`, in the terminal point to Whitelist-Dapp folder and type
+- To create this `my-app`, in the terminal point to DeFi-Exchange folder and type

   ```bash
     npx create-next-app@latest